 Instagram became popular due to its image-centric platform where if you post the right photos with the correct filters, these can get you more engagement rather than those with unprofessional and unedited posts.
 The power of visuals allows you to showcase your products without hard-selling; the picture should speak for itself.

 When posting photos, make sure that the shots taken are aligned, has a focal point, not blurred, and is enhanced by good filters.
 Statistics say that filtered photos are 21% more likely to be viewed and 45% more likely to be commented on compared to the unfiltered ones.
+Using various free tools like BeFunky with hundreds of effect options can help you apply the most unique filters on your photos.
 Some researchers say that the best ones that garner more views and comments are those with higher exposure, warm temperatures, low saturation, higher contrast, minimalist, and feature blue as dominant color rather than red.
 These vary depending on your type of business and your target market but the key is to know your forte and to stick to your Instagram aesthetics.

 The right hashtags can expose your brand to a larger community and help you grow more followers in an instant.
 These tags connect you with other groups and make it easier to search for your brand, as Instagram’s feed changes fast.